Duties and Restrictions are discussed more generally in the RMA section of this website.

 - The nature of the discharge and the sensitivity of the receiving environment to adverse effects

 - The application’s reasons for the proposed choice

 - Any possible alternative methods of discharge, including discharge into any other receiving environment

-The RMA also contains restrictions on a council’s ability to grant discharge permits.
+The RMA also contains restrictions on a council’s ability to grant discharge permits in s 107.
 A consent authority may not grant a discharge permit if, after reasonable mixing, the discharge may result in:

 - The production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials

 - Any conspicuous change in the colour or visual clarity

 - Any emission of objectionable odour